codefeathers/nyc-diff/README.md

 ## Usage

-`nyc-diff` reads from stdin.
-This allows for piping of any diff output into the tool.
-An example of usage with git-diff is shown below
+You can pipe any unified diff output into the `nyc-diff` via stdin.
+An example of usage with git-diff is shown below:

 ```
-git diff -w <commit>...<commit> | <env vars> nyc-diff
+git diff -w <commit-ish>...<commit-ish> | nyc-diff [options]
 ```

 ### Output

 A JSON file named **nyc-diff-\<unix timestamp\>** will be generated when the diff is calculated succesfully in the format shown below.
-The name of the file can be modified as well by modifying the `NYCDIFF_RESULT_PATH` env variable which is discussed below.
+The path of the file can be modified as well by modifying the `--output` option.

 ```
 [